Doctor of Nursing Practice degree program

 Doctor of Nursing Practice Curriculum Overview

-The DNP at A.T.
+The CCNE-accredited Doctor of Nursing Practice program at A.T.
 Still University features leading-edge information and experiences contributed by faculty in various advanced practices.
 The goal of the DNP is to develop a specialty practice that influences healthcare outcomes for clients who range from the individual to a contained population.
 Benefits of earning the DNP include the acquisition of advanced competencies in leadership, quality improvement, collaborative practice, health policy, information systems and population health within an ethical framework.
 The clinical focus of the DNP program is that of practice specialization within the discipline.
-The completion of the DNP Project demonstrates growth in knowledge and skills in nursing leadership and advancement of practice and also provides documentation of the achievement of The Essentials of Doctoral Education for Advanced Nursing Practice (AACN, 2006).
+The completion of the DNP Project demonstrates growth in knowledge and skills in nursing leadership and advancement of practice and also provides documentation of the achievement of The Essentials: Core Competencies for Professional Nursing Education, 2021.

 The purpose of the DNP Project is to develop and design an evidence-based project that focuses on improvement, enhancement, or advancement of practice management, organizational systems, or leadership through a quality improvement perspective.
 Each course in the curriculum provides the content to assist in the broader understanding of advanced nursing practice, as expressed as strategic organizational leadership.